Deploy OpenNebula on-prem with an ISO

 Configuring the Hypervisor host

-After the installation, the server runs only the frontend and needs to be added as a OpenNebula hypervisor to run VMs.
-The steps are:
+After the installation, the server runs only the Front-end and needs to be added as a OpenNebula hypervisor to run VMs.
+Select add_host from the onefemenu options.

 Avoid the usage of loopback addresses

-When a node is added, always use it’s external IP, neither localhost nor a loopback addres `127.x.x.x'.After selecting the option add_host, the IP for the host will be asked for.
+When a node is added, always use it’s external IP, neither localhost nor a loopback addres `127.x.x.x'.After selecting add_host, the IP for the host will be requested.
+In this case we are using the IP that was configured before, 172.20.0.7.
+In the User (with root permissions) field, enter root.
+The Host IP and User (with root permissions) fields may be displayed in sequential dialogs in some cases.

 │ Insert the IP for the node │

-A confirmation dialog like the following will be shown:
+A confirmation dialog like the following will be shown, confirm with < Yes >:

 ┌──────────────────────────────────────────────────────────────────────────────┐